Back to blog

 echo $crawler->filterXPath('//title')->text();

-A quick note about XML Nodes: In XML, everything is a node-- an element is a node, an attribute is a node, and text is also a node.
+Note: In XML, everything is a node — an element is a node, an attribute is a node, and text is also a node.
 The filterXPath method returns a node.
-Therefore, to extract the text from an element, even if you use the text() function in XPath, you still have to call the text() method to extract text as a string.
+Therefore, to extract the text from an element, even if you use the text() function in XPath, you still need to call the text() method to extract the text as a string.

-In other words, both the following lines of code will return the same value:
+In other words, both of the following lines return the same value:

 echo $crawler->filterXPath('//title')->text();